Degra02/apcm/notes/main.typ

 - operation carried out on the left L is referred to as the *Fesitel function F*
 - the permutation step consists of *swapping* the modified *L and R*

-For DES, number _n_ of rounds is 16

-This permutation is one of the easiest to implement in hardware -> *Circular Shift Register*
+This permutation is one of the easiest to implement in hardware -> *Circular Shift Register* ]

+#note[For DES, number _n_ of rounds is 16]

-==== Fesitel Expansion
+=== Fesitel Function
-the 32-bit right half of the 64-bit input data is expanded into a 48-bit block
+The 32-bit right half of the 64-bit input data is expanded into a 48-bit block

+#figure(
+  rect(image("assets/feistel_func.png", width: 80%)),
+  caption: [Feistel Function schema],
+) <fig-feistel_func>

 Expansion permutation step
 1. divide the 32-bit block into eight 4-bit words
-2. attach an additional bit on the left to each 4-bit word that is the last bit of the previous 4-bit word
++ attach an additional bit on the left to each 4-bit word that is the last bit of the previous 4-bit word
-3. attach an additional bit to the right of each 4-bit word that is the beginning bit of the next 4-bit word
++ attach an additional bit to the right of each 4-bit word that is the beginning bit of the next 4-bit word

-The 56-bit key is divided into two halves, each half shifted separately, and the combined 56-bit key permuted/contracted
++ The 56-bit key is divided into two halves, each half shifted separately, and the combined 56-bit key permuted/contracted

++ The 48 bits of the expanded output produced by the Expansion permutation step are xor-ed with the round key
+  - This is called key mixing
++ The output produced is broken into eight 6- bit words
++ Each six-bit word goes through a substitution step; its replacement is a 4-bit word
+  - The substitution is carried out with an S-box
+  - So after all the substitutions, we again end up with a 32-bit word

 Why exactly those numbers in the *Feistel S-Boxes*?